void-ppc/void-ppc-docs/src/installation/live-images/partitions.md

 If you don't have available unused space, you will need to delete some other partition, or shrink some existing filesystem to make more free space.

-On installations with OS X, it seems to be a common occurences that there are unused `Apple_Free` spaces sized about 128MB scattered around the disk.
+On installations with OS X, it seems to be a common occurence that there are unused `Apple_Free` spaces sized about 128MB scattered around the disk.
 If that is the case, that is a good place to make your bootstrap partition.
 OS X does not need anything other than its own HFS+ partition, which is blessed and acts as its